-In the past, the BEC Exam has generally tested on what computers do, however, in 2018 there will be a shift to emphasizing how CPAs use computers.
+In the past, the BEC Exam has generally tested on what computers do, however, in 2018 there was a shift to emphasizing how CPAs use computers.

-Also new to IT is a list of updated vocabulary terms that could appear in 2018.
-While these terms have been used in the tech world and the accounting profession for many years, they are new to the CPA Exam.
-The “new” terms include:
+Also new to IT was a list of updated vocabulary terms that appeared in 2018.
+While these terms have been used in the tech world and the accounting profession for many years, they were new to the CPA Exam.
+The “new” terms included:

 - Artificial intelligence and machine learning

 - Big data, data analytics, and data visualizations